azsk/ADOScanner-docs/01-Getting Started/Readme.md

  -  [Execute SVTs using "-UsePartialCommits" switch](Readme.md#execute-svts-using--usepartialcommits-switch)

 ## Import ADO module
 Firstly ADO module should be imported in the powershell session before using the scan commands.
-To import module ADO module run below command.
+To import ADO module run below command.
 ```PowerShell
 Import-Module AzSK.ADO
 ```